abikesa/rkelly/README.md

        - `vi` is home and feels that way (but "home" in RnB is a restless emotion - ***Boy I wanna let you know, my heart...***)

    - Meaning
+     - `Diabolus musica` of introductory passage:
+       - Begins with `IV-vii`
+       - Ends with `bV-I`
+       - Tritones in both cases
+       - Rather curious since its `a street thing`
      - Ambiguity of III7 in the key of G
      - Begs to resolve to E Major or E minor
      - Yet as a secondary dominant it merely returns to G Major